Frequently Asked Questions

 You will only be admitted and allowed to register for classes after all admission requirements are fulfilled.
 These requirements must be completed prior starting in the fall.

-The Test of English as a Foreign Language (TOEFL) is offered worldwide several times during the year.
+The Test of English as a World Language (TOEFL) is offered worldwide several times during the year.
 CCRI requires a minimum score of 500 on the paper-based TOEFL or 61 on the internet-based test, as international students are not eligible to take English as a Second Language (ESL) classes.

 No, but you will be required to take the ACCUPLACER assessment test.